alfaritsi21/foodiepie/README.md

 <h1 align="center">ExpressJS - Foodiepie RESTfull API</h1>

-Foodipie is web application for order some menu, there are Restfull API for product, product category, order, and history.
+There are Restfull API for product, product category, order, and history.
+In this website you can order some available menu.
+With Foodiepie you can see the order history from history page and you can maintain the transaction on foodiepie.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With